BrightstarDB/BrightstarDB/doc/src/Getting_Started.rst

 :ref:`RDF Client API <RDF_Client_API>` and :ref:`SPARQL Endpoint
 <SPARQL_Endpoint>` sections.

-**Mobile Applications**

-If you are building apps for Windows Phone devices, there is some additional information on this in the :ref:`Developing for Windows Phone
-<Developing_for_Windows_Phone>` section.

 **Portable Class Library and Windows Store**

 If you are building a Windows Store application you can now make use of the